 PetrolBlog review Verso

-Gavin Braithwaite-Smith’s Petrol Blog review describes new Verso as: ‘An unfussy and well thought out package that puts safety and convenience above bells and whistles.
+The last of our Toyota Verso reviews is Gavin Braithwaite-Smith’s Petrol Blog review.
+It describes new Verso as: ‘an unfussy and well-thought-out package that puts safety and convenience above bells and whistles.

 ‘It’s also much, much better to drive than you’d ever think.
 Toyota Motor Europe has done a top job which bodes well for future all-new Toyota models.’